Welcome to the VarSeq VSClinical ACMG Tutorial!

 9. Example 4 Uncertain Significance PTEN Stop Gain

 For the last example select variant number 4.
 First move to the Population Frequency section to analyze the population counts.
 It is shown again in this example that this variant is novel, so it captures the first layer of moderate evidence PM2.
 Next, move on to the Tolerant Loss of Function Mutations section.

 Here we can further analyze the frameshift variant in PTEN.
 The PVS1 criteria is presented for null variants in a gene where LOF is a known mechanism of disease (and note that PVS1 is the very strong evidence toward pathogenic classification).
-However, VSClinical provides critical insight into the fact that this variant is not only in the last exon of this gene, but also there are no records of other pathogenic stop gain variants downstream of this one.
-This is the justification for the modified PVS1 criteria to be downgraded to PVS1_Moderate.
+VSClinical provides critical insight into the fact that this variant is in the last exon of this gene, but also there is also one other pathogenic stop gain variant downstream of this one.
+This is the justification for the PVS1_Strong criteria.